We are here to make your experience a beneficial, harmonious and respectful one.

 Take a walk.
 Explore.
 Walk towards the Orchard, past the swimming pools… or take left towards the main lawn, the petanque court, the Village of La Pommerie, and the lake…

-2 – May I bring my pet?
+2 – May I bring my pet, my dog?

 3 – Is nudity compulsory?
 At all times?